RIMikeC/blog/dev/content/post/2019-03-21-serverless-patterns.md

  </tr>
 </table>

-# Lambda as an Application Layer Target
+# Pattern Four - Lambda as an Application Layer Target
 AWS only provide one mechanism for load balancing layer 7 traffic, the Application load Balancer (ALB).
 There are now many cases for ALBs, the most common being:
 1. In front of EC2 instances serving HTTP or HTTPS
 1. In front of ECS or other container services